Jeffail/tunny/README.md

 ###- Backlogged jobs are FIFO, for now

 When a job arrives and all workers are occupied the waiting thread will lock at a select block whilst waiting to be assigned a worker.
-In practice this seems to create a FIFO queue, implying that this is how the implementation of golang has dealt with select blocks, channels are multiple reading goroutines.
+In practice this seems to create a FIFO queue, implying that this is how the implementation of golang has dealt with select blocks, channels and multiple reading goroutines.

 However, I haven't found a guarantee of this behaviour in the golang documentation, so I cannot guarantee that this will always be the case.